 Weighing in at just 12 grams, almost a third of the weight of the Ledger Nano X, users could easily carry the Archos Safe-T Mini in their pocket daily and forget it’s there.
 For those who are interested in the Ledger Nano X, we put together this in-depth Ledger Nano X review which highlights all its features and functions.

 Other than the Safe-T Mini’s circular body, it doesn’t stand out as a particularly striking product, and the navigation buttons are quite large and cumbersome for the size of the device.
 Likewise, the OLED display has limited functionality, and users have to perform many storage processes via their computer, rather than the device itself.
-Otherwise, the Safe-T Mini feels like it’s got good build quality, and proudly displays ‘made in France’ on the back of the device.
+Otherwise, the Safe-T Mini feels like it’s got excellent build quality, and proudly displays ‘made in France’ on the back of the device.

 Arguably, the Safe-T Mini falls short when it comes to crypto asset support.